anushadatar/pcb_printer/software/README.md

 The main path planning is handled by the third-party tool Flatcam.
 Installation can be tricky; streamlined Ubuntu instructions are included below.
 Raspberry Pi setup requires additional adjustments to the Flatam stack - contact us for details!

+## Run Framework : Running this on your machine.
+To run the script, make a copy of one of the run.sh files and change the second line of code to match the appropriate file paths.

 ## Dev Framework: Ubuntu Setup Instructions
 While the final project will likely use a Raspberry Pi to setup up computation and screaming, it can often be more convenient to use a machine with Ubuntu for software and testing.
 To set up this framework, first install the Flatcam Dependencies:
 Some of the dependencies will need to be installed separately: